Stay safe with a tailored home security system

 “Nobody is chomping at the bit to buy something,” says buyer’s advocate and resident expert on Channel 9’s The Block, Nicole Jacobs.
 “A lot of people are still waiting to see if the market drops further.
 But if it’s the right property and it sits within your budget and you have job security – now is as good a time as any to snap it up.”

 If it’s the right property and it sits within your budget and you have job security – now is as good a time as any to snap it up.

 Economic uncertainties aside, Nicole says, people are still buying and selling in this market.
 “There are people who sold prior to COVID-19 and have to buy, we’ve seen an influx of investors coming back, and then there are people who are upgrading or who have actually been looking and are in the fortunate position of just waiting for the right property to pounce.”

-Still, the process looks a little different these days, with open for inspecions and public auctions limited to 10 people, plus the real estate agents.
+Still, the process looks a little different these days.
 “By and large, realtors have moved to private and off-market sales,” Nicole says.
 “And buyers are becoming quite savvy in their negotiations with the vendors.”

 How to buy and sell property during the coronavirus pandemic

 Virtual walk-throughs are great during the research phase but, if you’re serious about buying, Nicole says seeing a place in real life is still crucial.
 Vendors are now offering one-on-one inspections, by appointment only, and with a stringent vetting process.
 “The agent will probably ask if you’ve driven past, if you’ve looked at the video online and if you’ve got your finance approved and in writing,” she says.
 “If so, they’ll be happy to meet you at the property at a certain time.
 They’ll generally provide you with hand sanitiser or gloves and then you’ll be able to go through.”